davidackerman/multiresolution-mesh-creator/README.md

 If you only have meshes for lod 0, then you must run mesh decimation.
 Mesh decimation is performed using the lod 0 meshes, reducing the number of faces by a factor of `decimation_factor**lod`.
 In the example configs, the decimation factor is 4, so the decimation at each lod is `4**lod`.

-NOTE: The actual decimation amount is not guaranteed by the decimation factor, but is instead dependent on other [pyfqmr](https://github.com/Kramer84/pyfqmr-Fast-Quadric-Mesh-Reduction) settings as well, such as `aggressiveness`.
+NOTE: The actual decimation amount is not guaranteed by the decimation factor, but is instead dependent on other mesh decimation settings as well, such as `aggressiveness`.
 A lower aggressiveness is more conservative, but means that decimation might not hit its target number of faces.
 Empirically, `aggressiveness: 10` tends to reach the desired decimation levels, but the default is set to the more conservative value of 7.

 ## Example
 Two meshes are provided in `test_meshes` as an example (a bunny (`1.ply`) and a teapot (`2.ply`)).
 These are provided at a single, lod 0 scale.
 To turn these single resolution meshes into neuroglancer formatted multiresolution meshes using 10 local dask workers, you would run the following